 Sometimes there are health fairs in a community.
 Try to get on a speaking panel or see if you can offer a panel with other health care providers, such as a chiropractor or nutritionist.
 As you educate others about massage, you also are raising visibility for your practice.

-I’d love to hear about your experiences with first time clients and what you’ve learned a result.
-Also what have you done to reach more people in your community about massage?
+I’d love to hear about your experiences with first-time clients and what you’ve learned as a result.
+Also, what have you done to reach more people in your community about massage?